igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 MY_PIN_PORT |= (1<<MY_PIN_NBR)
 ~~~

-- You wish you could use a function-like syntax to switch input/output mode, read a pin, or set a pin high or low but still have the compiler generate single-cycle `in` and `out` instructions.
+- You wish you could use a function-like syntax to switch input/output mode, read a pin, or set a pin high or low but still have the compiler generate simple
+`in` and `out` type of instructions.

 If you fit into either category, then you should read further.